 - complete a small set of readings, an exam, and several assignments designed to engage students directly with Zadar’s ancient cityscape

-- discover the rich cultural heritage of Croatia’s past, including visits to nearby cultural heritage sites and Mediterranean island landscapes
+- discover the rich cultural heritage of Croatia’s past through visits to museums, nearby cultural and archaeological heritage sites, and Mediterranean island landscapes

 - experience the coastal city of Split, Croatia, and the ancient palace structure of the former Roman Emperor Diocletian (also a UNESCO World Heritage Site), around which medieval Split formed

 Course Fee and Registration

-The course fee is (to be announced) and covers all costs while in Croatia and in Bosnia and Herzegovina (ground transportation, lodging, all meals, planned museum visits, site visits, etc.).
-International airfare to and from Zagreb, Croatia, and tuition (3 credits) is not included in the course fee.
-Participants must also provide proof of health insurance.
+The course fee (to be determined) will cover all costs while in Croatia and in Bosnia and Herzegovina (ground transportation, lodging, all meals, planned museum visits, site visits, etc.).
+Additional costs include international roundtrip airfare to Zagreb, Croatia and tuition (3 credits).

 Registration is by permission only.
-All prospective students must submit an application to Professor Zaro (see link to ‘Croatia Application‘ above).
-Upon approval, students will be given instructions on how to register for ANT 477 during the summer 2020 term.
+All prospective students must submit an application to Professor Zaro (Croatia Application – link coming soon).
+Upon approval, students will be given instructions on how to register for ANT 390 for the summer 2024 term.